-After disembarking in Resolute, you'll be transferred to your charter flight to Calgary, where you'll spend the night at your included hotel.
-Both the charter flight and hotel are included in your Charter Flight & Hotel Package.
+After disembarking in Resolute, you'll be transferred to your charter flight to Calgary, where you'll spend the night at your hotel, which is included in your Charter Flight & Hotel Package.

 DAY 17 | DEPART CALGARY

 Today, make your way to the airport to catch your homeward flights, or spend the day exploring this unique Western Canadian city.